Filmography

 Arabian Love (Fox Film Corporation) Distributed by: Fox Film Corporation.
 Length: 5 reels, 4,440 feet.
 General Release: April 9, 1922.
 Presented by: William Fox.
 Director: Jerome Storm.
 Writer: Jules Furthman (scenario and story).
 Cinematography: Joe August.
 Cast: John Gilbert, Barbara Bedford, Barbara La Marr, Herschel Mayall, Robert Kortman, and William H. Orlamond.
 No surviving prints of this film are known to exist.

-Synopsis: The story begins with Nadine Fortier (Barbara Bedford), newly wedded wife of a French officer, traveling to her husband’s desert encampment after attending her ailing mother in another city and being kidnapped by a group of Arabs.
+Synopsis: The story begins with Nadine Fortier (Barbara Bedford), newly wedded wife of a French officer, traveling to her husband’s desert encampment and being kidnapped by a group of Arabs.
 Norman Stone (John Gilbert), an American who joined the Arabs to hide out after killing a man, helps her escape and, following her return to her husband’s post, she finds that her husband has been killed.
 Norman and Nadine fall in love, both unaware that Nadine’s husband is the man Norman killed.
 Themar (Barbara La Marr), the sheik’s daughter, jealously attempts to come between them by revealing Norman’s identity to Nadine.
 By the film’s finish, Nadine realizes that her husband had been unfaithful to her and had romanced Norman’s sister.
 The man died after his gun inadvertently misfired during a resultant confrontation initiated by Norman.
 Nadine forgives Norman and the two lovers depart for the United States.

 Domestic Relations (Preferred Pictures) Distributed by: Associated First National Pictures.
 Length: 6 reels, 5,192 feet.
 General Release: June 1922.
 Presented by: B. P. Schulberg.
 Director: Chester (Chet) Withey.
 Writer: Violet Clark (scenario and story).
 Cinematography: Joseph Brotherton.
 Cast: Katherine MacDonald, William P. Carleton, Frank Leigh, Barbara La Marr, Gordon Mullen, George Fisher, and Lloyd Whitlock.
 No surviving prints of this film are known to exist.

 Synopsis: In a separate but parallel storyline, Mrs. Martin (Barbara La Marr), wife of a poor laborer (Frank Leigh), and Mrs. Benton (Katherine MacDonald), wife of a wealthy judge (William P. Carleton), are both wrongfully accused by their husbands of infidelity.
 Mr. Martin gives Mrs. Martin a beating.
-Judge Benton gives Mr. Martin a prison term—yet throws Mrs. Benton out of their home and demands a divorce.
-Mrs. Martin and Mrs. Benton meet and form a friendship after Mrs. Benton winds up in Mrs. Martin’s run-down neighborhood.
+Judge Benton gives Mr. Martin a prison term, but throws Mrs. Benton out of their home and demands a divorce.
+Mrs. Martin and Mrs. Benton form a friendship after Mrs. Benton winds up in Mrs. Martin’s rundown neighborhood.
 Following Mr. Martin’s release from prison, Mrs. Martin apprises Mrs. Benton of her husband’s plan for revenge against Judge Benton.
 Mrs. Benton saves her husband and likens his actions toward her to Mr. Martin’s treatment of Mrs. Martin.
 The men realize their transgressions against their wives and happy endings ensue for both couples.

 The Prisoner of Zenda (Metro Pictures Corporation) Distributed by: Metro Pictures Corporation (1922); Jury-Metro-Goldwyn Ltd. (1922).
 Length: 10 reels, 10,467 feet.
 New York Premiere: July 31, 1922.
 General Release: September 11, 1922.
 Jury and Goldwyn Ltd. Director: Rex Ingram.
 Writers: Anthony Hope (story [The Prisoner of Zenda, an 1894 novel]), Edward Rose (story [The Prisoner of Zenda: A Romantic Play and a Prologue in Four Acts, 1896]), and Mary O’Hara (scenario).
 Cinematography: John F. Seitz.
 Film Editor: Grant Whytock.
 Art director: Amos Myers.
 Cast: Lewis Stone, Alice Terry, Robert Edeson, Stuart Holmes, Ramon Novarro (billed as Ramon Samaniegos [sic]), Barbara La Marr, Malcolm McGregor, Edward Connelly, and Lois Lee.
 The film may be viewed for free online here.
 This film is distributed on DVD by Grapevine Video (USA), Warner Home Video (USA), and Lobster Films (France).
 Surviving prints may be viewed onsite by appointment at the Academy Film Archive (Pickford Center for Motion Picture Study) in Beverly Hills, California and at the University of California, Los Angeles, Film & Television Archive.
 Surviving prints are also on file at Gosfilmofond (Moscow, Russia) and George Eastman House (Rochester, New York).